huggingface/diffusers/examples/community/README.md

 To use this pipeline, you need to:
 1. Install [IPEX](https://github.com/intel/intel-extension-for-pytorch)

-**Note:** For each PyTorch release, there is a corresponding release of the IPEX.
+**Note:** For each PyTorch release, there is a corresponding release of IPEX.
 Here is the mapping relationship.
 It is recommended to install Pytorch/IPEX2.0 to get the best performance.

 |PyTorch Version|IPEX Version|
 |--|--|